Power Homotopy for Zeroth-Order Non-Convex Optimizations: Conclusion

 \section{Conclusion}

-In this work, we proposed a new zeroth-order method, namely GS-PowerHP, for general non-convex optimization problems.
-It is characterized by a power-transformed Gaussian smoothed objective and an incrementally decreasing scaling parameter $\sigma$, which produces theoretical and empirical advantage over other smoothing-based methods.
-Experimental results show that our method outperforms other compared algorithms overall, including the extremely-high dimension task of image adversarial attacks on ImageNet.

 In this work, we introduce GS-PowerHP, a novel zeroth-order method for general non-convex optimization.
-By combining a power-transformed Gaussian smoothed objective with an incrementally decreasing scaling parameter $\sigma$, our approach delivers superior theoretical convergence guarantees and empirical performance compared to existing smoothing-based methods.
-Extensive experiments demonstrate that GS-PowerHP consistently outperforms competing algorithms, even in extremely high-dimensional settings such as adversarial image attacks on ImageNet.
+By combining a power-transformed Gaussian smoothed objective with an principled decreasing scaling parameter $\sigma$, our approach delivers superior theoretical convergence guarantees and empirical performance compared to existing smoothing-based methods.
+Extensive experiments demonstrate that GS-PowerHP consistently outperforms other smoothing-based competing algorithms, even in extremely high-dimensional settings such as adversarial image attacks on ImageNet.